Voice user interface: Commercial products

 and Dictate, the name of the same software for Mac OS.

 Voice command mobile devices

 Any mobile device running Android OS, Microsoft Windows Phone, iOS 9 or later, or Blackberry OS provides voice command capabilities.
-In addition to the built speech recognition software for each mobile phone's operating system, a user may download third party voice command applications from each operating system's application store: Apple App store, Google Play, Windows Phone Marketplace (initially Windows Marketplace for Mobile), or BlackBerry App World.
+In addition to the built-in speech recognition software for each mobile phone's operating system, a user may download third party voice command applications from each operating system's application store: Apple App store, Google Play, Windows Phone Marketplace (initially Windows Marketplace for Mobile), or BlackBerry App World.

 Android OS

 Google has developed an open source operating system called Android, which allows a user to perform voice commands such as: send text messages, listen to music, get directions, call businesses, call contacts, send email, view a map, go to websites, write a note, and search Google.

 The speech recognition software is available for all devices since Android 2.2 "Froyo", but the settings must be set to English.
 Google allows for the user to change the language, and the user is prompted when he or she first uses the speech recognition feature if he or she would like their voice data to be attached to their Google account.
 If a user decides to opt into this service, it allows Google to train the software to the user's voice.

 Google introduced the Google Assistant with Android 7.0 "Nougat".
 It is much more advanced than the older version.

 Amazon.com has the Echo that uses Amazon's custom version of Android to provide a voice interface.